TobyLobster/StarshipCommand2022/README.md

 ![Enemy](documents/old_enemy.png)

 For the most part, each arc continues drawing from where the last arc left off.
 Having drawn the last point of arc 1 (yellow), the position is moved from point 10 on the circle down one to point 11.
-This is where the next arc starts plotting.
+This is where the next arc (green) starts plotting.
 The second arc is a special case in that it goes anticlockwise in a logical but unintuitive manner.

 Having drawn the first point, it uses the offset from point 20 on the circle to 21 to offset the current position (up and to the left in this case), but then decrements the current point number from 20 to 19 to calculate the next offset.